pruderad/PVTY_LLM/README.md

 # LLM Annotation

-This project uses Large Language Models (LLMs) to automatically annotate images of people from Wikipedia by estimating their age.
+This project uses Large Language Models (LLMs) to automatically annotate images of people from Wikipedia by estimating their age from text and image captions.

-## How to setup the LLM annotation?
+## 🔧 How to setup the LLM annotation?
 The simplest way to get started is by using the provided preconfigured Conda environment.

 ### On Linux (locally)